konovod/linalg/README.md

 1. Install LAPACK and BLAS. `sudo apt install libopenblas-base liblapack3` for Ubuntu, `sudo pacman -S lapack` (for better performance use `openblas-lapack` package from AUR) for Arch.
 For Windows you need libopenblas.dll (and libopenblas.lib) from https://github.com/xianyi/OpenBLAS/releases

-2. (for Ubuntu 18) it seems package doesn't create symlink, so use
-- `sudo ln -s /usr/lib/lapack/liblapack.so.3 /usr/lib/liblapack.so`
-- `sudo ln -s /usr/lib/openblas-base/libblas.so.3 /usr/lib/libcblas.so`

-3. Add this to your application's `shard.yml`:
+2. Add this to your application's `shard.yml`:

 ```yaml
 dependencies:
   linalg:
     github: konovod/linalg
 ```
-4. Run `shards install`
+3. Run `shards install`
 ## Usage

 ```crystal